-Migratory routes for many large whale species are poorly defined, though several are known to migrate through the mid-Atlantic between their wintering and breeding grounds (Firestone et al., 2008).
-North Atlantic Right Whales (Eubalaena glacialis), the most critically endangered of these species along the east coast of North America, have already spurred the development of additional mitigation measures to minimize the potential for adverse effects from offshore wind energy development in the mid-Atlantic7.
+Migratory routes for many large whale species are poorly defined, though several are known to migrate through the Mid-Atlantic between their wintering and breeding grounds (Firestone et al., 2008).
+North Atlantic Right Whales, the most critically endangered of these species along the east coast of North America, have already spurred the development of additional mitigation measures to minimize the potential for adverse effects from offshore wind energy development in the Mid-Atlantic7.
 We can provide limited information about potential exposure from this study, though our observations may be useful in combination with data from other studies.
-A total of 51 observations of large cetaceans were made between boat and digital aerial surveys, with 31 of the observations occurring in winter.
-We observed a total of nine North Atlantic Right Whales, all of which were observed in February and March, which is an important contribution to our knowledge for this species given their small population size and our lack of data on their movements and habitat use in the mid-Atlantic.
-We also observed endangered Humpback Whales and Fin Whales, as well as several other whale species.
+Across the regional study area, a total of 51 observations of large cetaceans were made between boat and digital video aerial surveys, with 31 of the observations occurring in winter.
+In the Maryland study area, 11 large whales were observed, with seven of the observations occurring in winter (Chapters 5 and 7).
+Although none were observed within the Maryland study area, a total of nine North Atlantic Right Whales were observed across the regional study area, all of which were observed in February and March, which is an important contribution to our knowledge for this species given their small population size and our lack of data on their movements and habitat use in the Mid-Atlantic.
+We also observed endangered Humpback Whales and Fin Whales, as well as several other whale species (Chapter 12).

-• Offshore wind energy facilities present significant increases in underwater noise during construction, which may affect all marine mammals.
-Our current lack of understanding of the hazards posed to baleen whales by offshore wind energy development make these species a particular concern for regulators in the U.S.

-- Relatively little is known about migratory routes for many rare whale species in the mid-Atlantic, although data from this and other studies are beginning to fill this gap. - Bottlenose Dolphins may be most likely to be exposed to development activities during summer and in the northern end of the study area, as well as in western areas of the mid-Atlantic WEAs in spring and fall.
-Common Dolphins have a more offshore distribution and may be particularly and spring.
+- Offshore wind energy facilities present significant increases in underwater noise during construction, which may affect all marine mammals. - Our current lack of understanding of the hazards posed to baleen whales by offshore wind energy development make these species a particular concern for regulators in the U.S. - Relatively little is known about the migratory routes for many rare whale species in the Mid-Atlantic, although data from this study, as well as other survey efforts, are beginning to fill this gap. - Bottlenose Dolphins may be most likely to be exposed to development activities during summer and in the northern end of the study area, as well as in western areas of the Mid-Atlantic WEAs in spring and fall.
+Common Dolphins had a more offshore distribution, and may be particularly abundant in WEAs during winter and spring.